aabid2947/PvPingMcv01/TEBEX_INTEGRATION.md

 ## Troubleshooting

-If you encounter issues with the Tebex integration:
+If you encounter issues with the store:

-1. Check that your environment variables are correctly set
-2. Verify that your Tebex API key has appropriate permissions
-3. Look for errors in the browser console or server logs
-4. Ensure your Tebex store is active and properly configured
-5. Check that the packages specified in `VITE_TEBEX_PACKAGE_IDS` exist in your store
-6. Verify that your `store-categories.json` file has valid JSON format
+1. Check that the `public/store-categories.json` file exists and has valid JSON format
-7. Check that package IDs in the categories match the IDs from your Tebex store
+2. Verify that the mock package IDs in the code match those in your categories
+3. Check browser console for any JavaScript errors
+4. Make sure the application has properly loaded the mock data

+## Real Implementation

+To implement a real Tebex store:

+1. Create a secure backend API to handle Tebex API requests
+2. Store your Tebex API key securely in server environment variables
+3. Update the `tebexService.js` file to use your real API instead of mock data
+4. Implement proper error handling and security measures

 ## Support

-For issues with the Tebex integration, please contact the development team.
 For issues with Tebex itself, contact Tebex support at [https://help.tebex.io/](https://help.tebex.io/)